lbp12/surfs_up/README.md

 ![Summary of Date](https://github.com/lbp12/surfs_up/blob/main/Resources/summary_stats.png)<br/>

 ## Summary
 Although the temperatures vary more in December the average is within 4 degrees of June.
-This I believe would still provide appropriate weather for the surf and ice cream shop.<br/>
+This would still provide appropriate weather for the surf and ice cream shop.<br/>
 <br/>
 I would also look at the precipitation for both June and December.
 ![Summary of Precipitation](https://github.com/lbp12/surfs_up/blob/main/Resources/summary_stats_prcp.png)<br/>